 - Subscription: Choose the Correct Azure Subscription that you want to use here.

-- Function App name: You need to provide a unique name for your Azure Function App.
+- Function App name: You must provide a unique name for your Azure Function App.

 - Publish: Choose the Code option here.